pgaulon/pgaulon.github.io/2023-03-23-htb-ca-ctf/web_unearthly_shop.md

 - use the NoSQLi in the product listing to get the admin password
 - login as the admin
 - craft a serialized PHP object that will contain an RCE, exfiltrating the flag from the filesystem.
 In PHP the serialization needs to use a class that is present for instanciation.
-This application having 2 parts (frontend + backend), and since we are invoking it from the backend, we need to rely on [this trick](https://www.ambionics.io/blog/vbulletin-unserializable-but-unreachable) to `autoload` the corresponding class.
+This application having 2 parts (frontend + backend), and since we are invoking it from the backend, we need to rely on [this trick](https://www.ambionics.io/blog/vbulletin-unserializable-but-unreachable) to `autoload` the corresponding class (this is what we were missing).
 The frontend includes a vulnerable `monolog` library, exploitable from a classic [phpggc](https://github.com/ambionics/phpggc) gadget
 - use that serialized object, and abuse the update password function to update the admin Access
 - login and display the admin user info to instanciate the Controller, which will deserialize our payload, leading to an RCE